Indian Institute of Information Technology, Manipur

-Indian Institute of Information Technology, Manipur (IIITM) is one among the prestigious Indian Institutes of Information Technology, a group of 25 Interdisciplinary Technical Universities of higher education started by the Government of India, focused on Information Technology.
+Indian Institute of Information Technology Senapati, Manipur (IIIT Senapati) is one among the prestigious Indian Institutes of Information Technology, a group of 25 Interdisciplinary Technical Universities of higher education started by the Government of India, focused on Information Technology.
 It is an "Institute of National Importance", declared by an act of parliament.

 On 9 August 2017, The Indian Institutes of Information Technology (Public-Private Partnership) Act, 2017 has been notified in the Gazette of India.
 The act confers the "Institute Of National Importance" (INI) status on 15 IIITs set up on the public-private partnership (PPP) mode in Vadodara, Guwahati, Sri City, Kota, Tiruchirappalli, Kalyani, Una, Sonepat, Lucknow, Kottayam, Manipur, Dharwad, Pune, Nagpur, and Ranchi.

 Campus

 IIIT Senapati, Manipur is currently operational from its own city campus of 13 Acres located in Mantripukhri, Imphal.
 The campus is located in very close proximity to Manipur High Court, CRPF Camp, Manipur Information Technology Park, Manipur Software Technology Park, and Secretariat.
 Considering that the campus is located in an urban area, all the required facilities are available nearby.
 There are 6 Hostels for boys and 1 for girls with one more hostel under construction and it also has a 200-seater fully operational food court.
-The college is expected to shift to its permanent campus of 150 acres in the Senapati District of Manipur which is under construction with a budget of around 125 crores by the year 2024.
+The college is expected to shift to its permanent campus of 150 acres in the Senapati District of Manipur which is under construction with a budget of around 125 crores by June, 2025.